joelchrono12/joelchrono12.ml/_posts/2022-06-10-graphical-settings-that-break-things.md

 I switched to Fedora a couple weeks ago, and decided to go with the KDE spin, and use as many KDE apps as I could.
 I really like Dolphin, now that the dependencies, which can be annoying when using XFCE or a GTK desktop, are not really a problem since they all come built-in.

-The only way to change the date format is by changing the System's region settings, there are a lot of formats but I could not find what I wanted,some time I had to give up, what a shame.
+The only way to change the date format is by changing the System's region settings, there are a lot of formats but I could not find what I wanted, after some time I had to give up, what a shame.

 At a later point I realized that some of my apps were not working properly.
 Rofi would not launch with my shortcuts, Khard and Khal were showing errors.
 And it was due to these I realized that my locale settings were a mess.
 So basically my KDE settings broke my app launcher and email setup, which was pretty annoying.